DFW Investment Firm Expands Retail Footprint with Fort Worth Portfolio Acquisition

 Younger Partners Investments has strengthened its presence in the North Texas retail market with the acquisition of a multi-property retail portfolio in Fort Worth.
 The Dallas-based real estate investment firm, known for targeting value-add and stabilized commercial assets across the Sun Belt, picked up the collection of neighborhood shopping centers as part of its broader strategy to capitalize on the Dallas-Fort Worth metro's sustained population and job growth.

-The deal underscores the resilience of grocery-anchored and necessity-based retail in secondary and tertiary corridors within major Texas metros, where consumer demand has remained steady despite broader economic headwinds affecting the national commercial real estate landscape.
+The deal underscores the resilience of shadow-anchored and necessity-based retail in secondary and tertiary corridors within major Texas metros, where consumer demand has remained steady despite broader economic headwinds affecting the national commercial real estate landscape.

 Key Details